arm-on/hidden-backdoor-attack/README.md

-# hidden-backdoor-attack
+# hidden-trigger-backdoor-attack
-An implementation of the hidden backdoor data poisoning attack introduced by Saha et al.
+An implementation of the hidden trigger backdoor attack introduced by Saha et al.